-Team members come from NHS and commercial backgrounds and, collectively, have over 150 year’s of industry and NHS experience.
+Our team members come together from NHS and commercial backgrounds and, collectively, have over 100 years’ of industry and NHS experience.

-Our collective expertise means we understand the drivers influencing your business aims and objectives.
+Our expertise means we understand the drivers influencing your business aims and objectives.

-And our close working links with colleagues from directorates and teams across our organisation, means we can develop bespoke, realistic proposals and targeted solutions to meet your needs.
+And our close working links with colleagues from directorates and teams across our organisation and in the broader health and life sciences sector, means we can develop bespoke, realistic proposals and targeted solutions to meet your needs.

 Martin Crosby, senior commercial business manager